ChrisWiegman/chriswiegman.com/content/posts/2012-02-01-using-ssl-with-mamp-pro-2-x.md

 Two things to note here.
 One, you will get an SSL error in your browser.
 This is fine.
 Just ignore it.
 Two, it can take up to 60 seconds for your domain names to update via dyn.
 This means that after your server is running it can take up to a full minute before you can view your site.

-Once your setup you shouldn’t have to worry about this again and you can just keep adding hosts for each site you need to work on (just remember to set up&nbsp;separate&nbsp;hosts for http and https if you need to test both).
+Once your setup you shouldn’t have to worry about this again and you can just keep adding hosts for each site you need to work on (just remember to set up separate hosts for http and https if you need to test both).